Gaurav17Joshi/contrast/_posts/2023-08-20-project-report.md

 I would like to end by thanking my Mentors, [Daniela Huppenkothen](https://github.com/dhuppenkothen) and [Matteo Bachetti](https://github.com/matteobachetti), for their encouragement and support during this project.
 Their patience with my mistakes and offhand solutions to my issues were very helpful in it.

-Lastly I would also like to thank the Google Summer of Code program for giving me this opportunity to work on this project and learn so much from it.
+Lastly I would also like to thank the Google Summer of Code program for giving me the opportunity to work on this project and learn so much from it.

 ---